VideoPlayerCode/mpv-tools/README.md

 Easily download all scripts as a zip file: [mpv-tools-master.zip](https://github.com/SteveJobzniak/mpv-tools/archive/master.zip).

+### Update Notifications

+To get update notifications, simply ensure that you have a GitHub account, and press the "Star" and "Watch" buttons at the top of this project page.
+You will then receive notifications (via email by default) whenever a new version is released.

 ### Requirements

 You need the [mpv.io](http://mpv.io) media player, built with Lua (`.lua`) and